-The Ohio State University is a world renowned research institution that has experts conducting research in just about every imaginable field.
+The Ohio State University is a world-renowned research institution that has experts conducting research in nearly every field imaginable.
 The academic mission of the university generates a necessary but large operational need.
 Ohio State seeks to integrate campus operations and life into the classroom and research of the university.
 This hands-on experience will enhance the knowledge of Ohio State graduates.
 The campus can be used to research areas of energy, water, materials management, logistics, healthy environments, food and food security, social and psychological issues, marketing and communications, and much more.

 We invite the campus community to submit their ideas to our Idea Foundry – which some day may become projects.
 We also encourage the community to browse the database of potential projects for classroom or project ideas.
-If you are just curious or would like to build off completed research and projects please visit our Campus as a Living Laboratory Library.
+If you are just curious or would like to build on completed research and projects, please visit our Campus as a Living Laboratory Library.

 A Campus as a Living Laboratory project is a paper, poster, report, video, and or study that analyzes an issue related to The Ohio State University’s campus.
 Categories typically range from energy, community, materials, transportation, and stewardship.